samosbor/thesamosborne/content/posts/first-webapp.md

 ### Domain
 You can buy domains with free Azure credit!
 I was shocked by this. **App Service Domains** support a few TLDs including com, net, co.uk, org, nl, in, biz, org.uk, and co.in.
 They automate SSL certs for you too for all your HTTPS needs.
 Not the most robust service, but free is free!

 I never really finished the site after the semester ended.
 I had a **Stripe** integration almost complete but then I lost interest.
-Turns out that this exact idea had been done by a friend of a friend (Can't actually find that site, but its out there somewhere).
+Turns out that this exact idea had been done by a friend of a friend (Can't actually find that site, but it's out there somewhere).
 Also, I was browsing Hacker News one day and saw a [site with full text search of 400M US Court Cases](https://news.ycombinator.com/item?id=25150702).
 That made me feel a little inadequate.
 Maybe one day I'll come back and make a ton of money, but probably not.
 Either way, it was fun and I learned a lot about building web applications.

 ![](https://i.imgur.com/8xKuKAG.png)